Backgrounder on License for Depleted Uranium at U.S. Army Sites

 The license requires the Army to have environmental monitoring as well as radiation safety and physical security plans.
 These requirements are meant to ensure the DU will not pose a future health risk.
 The license does not authorize the Army to use the DU or decommission the sites.
 Any cleanup would require additional review and approval by the NRC to ensure that public health and safety will continue to be protected.

-The amended license will ensure the Army has done careful studies and developed site-specific plans for environmental monitoring.
-The license continues to cover the Schofield Barracks and Pohakuloa Training Area (Hawaii).
-It now also applies to Forts Benning and Gordon (Georgia); Forts Campbell and Knox (Kentucky); Fort Carson (Colorado); Fort Hood (Texas); Joint Base Lewis-McChord/Yakima Training Center (Washington); Fort Bragg (North Carolina); Fort Polk (Louisiana); Fort Sill (Oklahoma); Fort Jackson (South Carolina); Fort Hunter Liggett (California); Fort Wainwright (Alaska); Joint Base McGuire-Dix-Lakehurst (New Jersey); and Fort Riley (Kansas).
+The sites covered by the license are the Schofield Barracks and Pohakuloa Training Area (Hawaii); Forts Benning and Gordon (Georgia); Forts Campbell and Knox (Kentucky); Fort Carson (Colorado); Fort Hood (Texas); Joint Base Lewis-McChord/Yakima Training Center (Washington); Fort Bragg (North Carolina); Fort Polk (Louisiana); Fort Sill (Oklahoma); Fort Jackson (South Carolina); Fort Hunter Liggett (California); Fort Wainwright (Alaska); Joint Base McGuire-Dix-Lakehurst (New Jersey); and Fort Riley (Kansas).